ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 In order to have topics in `Kafka` with more than `1` partition, we have to create them manually and not let the connectors to create them for us.
 So, for it:

-- Open a new terminal and make sure you are in `springboot-kafka-connect-jdbc-streams` root folder
+- Open a new terminal and make sure you are in `springboot-kafka-connect-jdbc-streams` root folder;

-- Run the script below
+- Run the script below:
   ```
   ./create-kafka-topics.sh
   ```